 At the end of the reporting period the company had capital in excess of the minimum statutory requirements and slightly above the target capital range endorsed by the Board in the capital management plan.

-The Board will review the capital management plan on a biennial basis.
+The Board will review the capital management plan on a biennial basis, or as triggered by events detailed in the company's capital management policy.